PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Introduction

 To mitigate the complexity and overhead created by inter-patch communications when the computation is parallelized, we have created a client-router-server system that efficiently links the correct processors in each patch to their boundary condition partners in other patches.

 Lastly, our package is structured as a ``wrapper" to fit around a user-supplied hydrodynamic or magnetohydrodynamic simulation code.
-The only requirement placed upon these codes is that their primary dependent variables (the ones whose boundary conditions are exchanged between patches) are all the same.
-In many simulations, they may be the fluid primitive variables, proper rest-mass density, proper internal energy density, and 4-velocity, but that specific list is not a requirement.
-Thus, different codes can be used in different patches without harm to the system, provided only that they share a common core set of dependent variables.
+The only requirements placed upon these codes are that they should have fixed grids, and their primary dependent variables (the ones whose boundary conditions are exchanged between patches) are all the same.
+In intrinsically conservative codes (e.g., \HARM, our test code), boundary conditions are generally fixed through the ``primitive variables'' (density, velocity, internal energy) because the Riemann problem is defined in terms of them.
+Other algorithms may lead to other choices and \Patch should accommodate them.
+Here, we illustrate its performance only through \HARM.